klibjk/Introduction-David-Andres-Povis/README.md

 * 4+ years of experience working with SQL and noSQL databases and Big Data cloud technologies.
 * 4+ years of experience working with in data science with machine learning solutions, including LLM engineering.
 * 2+ years of experience developing solutions in AWS.
-* ~5+ years including all the times I set up 🔧 my own development environment, admin'ed systems (🐧🪟) and created infrastructure automations 🤖🏗️⚡ accross the years.
+* ~5+ years of tasks including
+** Set up 🔧 my own development environment, admin'ed systems (🐧🪟) and created infrastructure automations 🤖🏗️⚡ accross the years.
 </p>